-- Before turning in a draft, compare all dates and spelling of names in the in-text entries and in the reference list to make sure that all are written and spelled the same. - All titles of books/journals/magazines should be written exactly as they are on the title page of the published source. - If there is no page number(s) listed for an Internet article or ebook use a shortened form of a subheading/chapter title or write paragraph #, part #, or section # so that the reader can easily find the original place where the quote was taken from: para.
+- ♦ Before turning in a draft, compare all dates and spelling of names in the in-text entries and the reference list to make sure that all are written and spelled the same. - All titles of books/journals/magazines should be written exactly as they are on the title page of the published source. - If there is no page number(s) listed for an Internet article or ebook use a shortened form of a subheading/chapter title or write paragraph #, part #, or section # so that the reader can easily find the original place where the quote was taken from: para.
 4, sec. "mission work" or part 2 (pt.
-2 is okay). - ♦ There are times when it is necessary to list the first printing of a book.
-It can be listed before the most recent published date by placing it in brackets: [1845] 1999. - ♦ If you cannot find the date for your in-text citation write n.d.: (Burkhart n.d., 64).
+2 is okay). - ♦ If you cannot find the date for your in-text citation write n.d.: (Burkhart n.d., 64). - When using a kindle book do not cite a page number but cite the chapter or subhead: chap.
+3, para.
+2. - ♦ When using Internet sources Turabian has good guidelines in placement and writing the entries beginning from p.
+253 (19.1.10) to the end of the chapter, p.
+289.